michaelkokkat/programming-for-engineers/FP_README.md

  * *Moving palm up/down/left/right/forwards/backwards:* **Translational Motion in the given direction**
  * *Yawing palm:* **Turns drone left/right**
  * *Pitching/Rolling palm:* **Flips drone in given direction**

+For a more detailed documentation of the control instructions, refer to the "Final Project Report.pdf" file in this folder.

 Enjoy!

 ### Problems & Challenges
 We encountered several issues during the course of the project, which we overcame through meticulous research and pestering the monitors at the Unix Lab.
-A few of the key issues we faced include:
+A few of the key *problems* we faced include:

  * The drone remaining endlessly stuck on the first maneuver in the code it encountered despite the conditions no longer being satisfied (resolved by code revision)
  * The drone’s unwillingness to come down after takeoff during some spotty code implementations, resulting in many cut fingers (resolved by code revision & gloves)